HaozhengLi/Toolbox_liKalmanTracker/README.md

 If you want to know more details about the multi-target Kalman traking algorithm, or want to know more about my work,

-#### please read the pdf paper <Video monitoring method of escalator entrance area based on Adaboost and codebook model> in this project.
+#### please read the pdf paper "Video monitoring method of escalator entrance area based on Adaboost and codebook model" in this project.

 # Have fun!! :)